Changes to the Financial Aid Award

 Other common reasons for financial aid revisions are:

-- Processing of review of financial hardship or verification
+- Processing of review of family contribution appeal or verification

 - Changes in enrollment before financial aid disburses